-If Your Civil Union Partner/Domestic Partner Qualifies as a Tax Dependent
+If Your Partner Qualifies as a Tax Dependent

-If your civil union partner/domestic partner and his or her children qualify as dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and d(1)(B) thereof, your contributions for their medical, dental and/or vision coverage will be deducted from your pay before taxes are withheld, and there are no tax implications for you.
-Since the requirements are complex, consult your tax adviser for information on how civil union partnership/domestic partnership benefits will affect your taxes and those of your civil union partner/domestic partner.
+If your partner and his or her children qualify as dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and d(1)(B) thereof, your contributions for their medical, dental and/or vision coverage will be deducted from your pay before taxes are withheld, and there are no tax implications for you.
+Since the requirements are complex, consult your tax adviser for information on how partnership benefits will affect your taxes and those of your partner.